Danail-Valentinov-Ivanov/Java_Fundamentals_Course_SoftUni_May_2021/README.md

 # Java_Fundamentals_Course_SoftUni_May_2021
-This repository contains laboratory exercises and homework exercises with requirements files.
+This repository contains laboratory exercises and homework exercises with problems description.